On some practical challenges of conformal prediction: Appendix

-Answers to Questions~(I')---(IX') follow from answers to Questions~(I)---(IX) since we can simply ignore the predictors and treat the response variable as the random variable of interest in unsupervised learning.
-For the sake of completeness, we give the details below.\\
+Answers to Questions~(I')---(IX') follow from answers to Questions~(I)---(IX) by ignoring the predictors and treating the response variable as the random variable of interest in unsupervised learning.
+For example, if we take $M(B, x)=\min\{x_1, \ldots, x_n\}+x$, we will obtain an example to show the answer to Question (I') is negative.
+For the sake of brevity, we give answers to Questions~(I')---(IX') without proofs. \\

 \textbf{Answer to Question (I'): No. Monotonicity of $M$ need not imply (\ref{eq:property'}).}